 Uruguay's early elimination from the Olympics means Suarez and Coates will return to Liverpool ahead of Thursday's Europa League third qualifying round, second leg against FC Gomel.
 Rodgers, whose side secured a fortunate 1-0 first leg win in Belarus on Thursday, expects the striker to make a swift impact.

-"It will be fantastic to have Luis coming back,” Rodgers told the newspaper, “and he is already fighting fit.
+"It will be fantastic to have Luis coming back,” Rodgers continued, “and he is already fighting fit.
 He will have a couple of days off and join up with us after the weekend.”

 The 25-year-old didn’t feature in Liverpool’s Europa League qualifying clash with FC Gomel of Belarus in midweek, but the Reds' boss is eager to play the Uruguayan in the coming weeks.